Can't stop scrolling? Ideas from teens for curbing your social media habit

 Step 2: Get your baseline

-For a project in high school English class, Sofie Keppler decided to track the time she spent on each app on her phone each day for a week.
+For a project in high school English class, Sofie Keppler tracked the time she spent on each app on her phone each day for a week.
 The results triggered several big epiphanies for the 16-year-old: "First, that I was using my phone like a lot — I mean a lot — more than I thought," she says.

 "Facts don't lie ... [tracking my usage] really got my eyes to open up," Lembke says on the Log Off podcast.
 "When I downloaded Moment and I saw I had like 200 pickups of my phone each day, I was horrified.
 People don't understand those statistics ... until they really, really see them."